I’m currently in Indonesia

 Best luxury hotel in Sumbawa to dive the Western side of Komodo

-Most people who want to dive Komodo go to Labuan Bajo.
+Most people who want to dive in Komodo go to Labuan Bajo.
 Few people know that you can also dive it from Sumbawa.
 The Kalimaya resort is a cute beachfront dive center on the eastern coast of Sumbawa.
 They do day diving trips to the western side of Komodo and dive the fantastic Sangean islands.
-The Kalimaya resort also dives the East coast of Sumbawa.
+The Kalimaya resort also lies on the East coast of Sumbawa.
 It is seldom crowded as few people dive from Sumbawa.
 East Sumbawa is an excellent option for macro photography lovers.
-The place seems to be fished heavily, so don’t expect as many big fishes and schools of fish as in the Komodo national park.
+The place seems to be fished heavily, so don’t expect as many big fish and schools of fish as in the Komodo National Park.
 It is worth noting that Sumbawa doesn’t allow alcohol sales, so if you like your beer after diving, you will be happier in Labuan Bajo.

 I stayed in Kalimaya resort, and you can read my review here.